-Kutcho recently received a Section 11 order, allowing it to begin the environmental assessment process in British Columbia.
 If both the Kutcho and Turnagain facilities are constructed, approximately 60 to 70 km of road access will be shared, depending on the final route selected for each company.

-23.2 Eaglehead Gold-Copper Deposit
+23.2 Eaglehead Copper-Molybdenum-Gold Deposit

-The Eaglehead gold-copper deposit lies approximately 14 km west of the Turnagain deposit, and was the subject of a 2012 Technical Report.
+The Eaglehead copper-molybdenum-gold deposit lies approximately 14 km west of the Turnagain deposit.
+District Copper Corporation owns a 100% interest in this porphyry Cu-Mo-Au project, which was the subject of a 2019 Technical Report (source: District Copper Corporation SEDAR filing, effective date October 21, 2019).